 The following trails may be closed to bicycle and equestrian use during wet conditions.

-Main entrance (55 spaces): The preserve's main entrance is on Page Mill Road, 7 miles west of Highway 280 and 1.5 miles east of Skyline Boulevard.
-Lot parking is available for 51 cars, with 4 ADA accessible spaces.
+Monte Bello Parking Area (51 spaces + 4 ADA): The preserve's main entrance is on Page Mill Road, 7 miles west of Highway 280 and 1.5 miles east of Skyline Boulevard.
 Additional parking is available at the Los Trancos Open Space Preserve parking area, located directly across Page Mill Road.

 - Bicyclists: Bicycles are allowed on designated trails only (marked on map).
 Helmets are required.
 Observe the 15 mph trail speed limit (5 mph when passing).
 E-bikes are not allowed on most Midpen trails.
 Avoid startling hikers and equestrians by announcing your presence when approaching from behind.
 For more information visit the Bicycle Access page.